 They seem to have ignored the significant increase in volume of reinjected water at Brockham reported for April, which coincided with the onset of earthquakes.
 We think this is concerning and any relationship between the two needs to be investigated further given that wastewater reinjection has been proven to be the main cause of earthquakes in the Central U.S.

 We would also like to point out that the data available on the OGA’s portal is several months old and only an aggregate monthly number of water injected is provided.
 It is insufficient for any kind of credible analysis.
 We are calling for detailed and up to date records of injection data at Brockham to be immediately released to allow for independent analysis.

 The Oil & Gas Authority can hardly be regarded as independent or impartial.
 Its objective is to support the industry in maximising the economic recovery of oil and gas, and it is largely funded by an industry levy.
 We are disappointed that the planning officers relied on such advice in favour of the recent advice from a group of leading independent geologists.

 The planning permission was granted for the full three-year period, even though appraisal phase normally takes weeks not years.
 Angus Energy explained that this was necessary to test a new geology.

 This is a cause concern, as Angus are targeting an entirely new geology that has never been produced from anywhere in the country, whilst operating under an old style environmental permit.
-There is a complete lack of monitoring under the existing permit of many of the proposed and ongoing activities.
+Astonishingly, under the existing permit, there is NO monitoring of many of the proposed and ongoing activities.
 This puts the local environment and people at risk.